Mte90/gitapper/readme.md

   * If is used with interactive parameter will use the Forgit rebase with FZF
 * Pre-Reset
   * If no file is passed will use the Forgit reset with FZF

+### New commands avalaible

+* `git commit rename` it will use amend internally
+* `git commit remove [number]` it will remove the last commit based on that number
+* `git restage rename` it will update the index
+* `git rename-branch` it will use [this script](https://github.com/tj/git-extras/blob/master/bin/git-rename-branch)
+* `git squash [number]` it will merge all those commit based on that number from the latest
+* `git fork [repo]` it will download from GitHub the original and your fork with a origin upstream configured

 ## Autocomplete support